cedardevs/schemas/README.md

 ## JSON Schema
 JSON Schema documents are available to document interfaces with both PSI and CEDAR Search projects, as well as a single geometry GeoJSON.
-In addition to details provided both here and in the Avro schemas, field value verification is possible using JSON Schemas (see the )
+In addition to details provided both here and in the Avro schemas, field value verification is possible using JSON Schemas (see the GeoJSONAvroSpec for an example).

 ## JSON-LD
+Coming soon.